seandkim/windler/README.md

 # MergeSpark - Demo Website

-A minimal, clean demo website showcasing MergeSpark's help center creation service and HRIS (Human Resources Information System) connector.
+A minimal, clean demo website showcasing MergeSpark's help center creation service.

+## ⚠️ Disclaimers

+- All of the content in this repo has been vibe-coded
+- Hard-coded two use cases: Anthropic and Box (For other scenarios, it is not guarantee to fetch the correct company name)

 ## 🚀 Quick Start